Zwlin98/blog/content/post/SICP-2.md

 ## Exercise 2.71

-For the most frequent symbol need just `1` bit，for the least frequent symbol need `n-1` bit。
+For the most frequent symbol need just `1` bit, for the least frequent symbol need `n-1` bit。

 ## Exercise 2.72